-Let us establish a similar estimate with \eqref{space-time} for the Galerkin approximate solution.
-The proof is similar to Lemma \ref{space-time} but a little different since the product $\la P_nf(u_n),P_n \psi(u^n) \ \ra $ is not coincide with $\la f(u_n), \psi(u^n)\ra$ for nonlinear function $\psi$ usually.
+{(ii) \it Space-time estimate.} In this part we establish an estimate similar to \eqref{space-time} for the Galerkin approximate solution.
+The proof is similar to that of Lemma \ref{space-time}, but there are some differences because the product $\la P_nf(u_n),P_n \psi(u^n) \ \ra $ does not usually coincide with $\la f(u_n), \psi(u^n)\ra$ for a nonlinear function $\psi$.